A theoretical model for power generation via liquid crystal elastomers: Energy conversion

-At the initial state (A), there is no light, i.e., $I=0$, and minimising the energy function defined by equation \eqref{NLC:eq:Wms:0} with respect to $Q$ yields the optimal value $Q_{0}$.
-At this state also, $V=V_{1}$ and $a=a_{0}$, hence the strain energy given by equation \eqref{NLC:eq:W:lambda} becomes
+At the initial state (A), where the LCE exhibits nematic alignment, there is no light, i.e., $I=0$, and minimising the energy function defined by equation \eqref{NLC:eq:Wms:0} with respect to $Q$ yields the optimal value $Q_{0}$.
+At this state also, $V=V_{1}$ and $a=a_{0}$, hence the function given by equation \eqref{NLC:eq:W:lambda} becomes

 where